joshed-io/github-trends/README.md

 $ foreman run rake jobs:run
 ```

-Every hour the repository stats will be pulled from the Github API and logged as an event to Keen IO.
+Every hour the repository stats will be pulled from the Github API and logged as events to Keen IO (1 per repository).
 Once you have some data collected you can use the Keen IO API and workbench to do analysis,
 or create a dashboard that highlights the metrics you care about.